 We’ve seen all the feature that Instagram offers to businesses to promote their brands and some examples of how others use them.
 Creativity is unlimited.
 So have some fun.

-How will you use Instagram marketing in your 2017 strategy?
+How do you use Instagram marketing as part of your overall markering strategy?